TonyGravagno/MVBASIC-plus-plus/README.md

 # MVBASIC-plus-plus

-## Notepad-plus-plus-D3
 This is a fork of the [Notepad-plus-plus-D3 project by Remington Richards](https://github.com/Artifex-Latronis/Notepad-plus-plus-D3), significantly enhanced and extended from D3 for all MV platforms.
 Sincere thanks are extended to Remington for his inspiration and initial effort on this.
 I hope he will be interested in further collaboration on this.

 The goal of this project is to provide syntax highlighting and other benefits to MVBASIC developers through the [Notepad++](https://notepad-plus-plus.org/) application.

-The concept of a User Defined Language (UDL) and a style in Notepad++ are essentially the same.
+In Notepad++, the concept of a User Defined Language (UDL) and a style are essentially the same.
 Each XML file in this package represents a different style which can be applied to a single language (MVBASIC dialect).
 Rather than customizing one of the above files, it is recommended that new styles be saved as a new UDL, so that the definitions here remain consistent base-line examples.

-The MVD3_Python_D UDL is styled with color schemes that somewhat mirror python, as our community will be seeing that in the future.
+The MVD3_Python_D UDL created by Remington is styled for a dark theme (background) with foreground color schemes that somewhat mirror python, as our community will be seeing that in the future.
 Note the pattern of the filename:

 - "MV" ensures all MVBASIC UDL files are grouped together in a folder.
 - "D3" identifies the variant.
 QM and UV are being tested.
 - "Python" is the name of this specific styling.
-Contributions are welcoe here with any unique name.
+Contributions are welcome here with any unique name.
 - "D" indicates this is best used with a Dark theme.
 "L" indicates it's best used with a Light theme.

+For a default Notepad++ installation with no theming, the MVD3_Default_L UDL is recommended as a starting point.

 ## Installation

-Copy the D3Language.xml file from this project to:
+- Copy the D3Language.xml file from this project to:\
     "C:\Users\username\AppData\Roaming\Notepad++"
-In Notepad++, go to menu>Language>Define your language...
+- In Notepad++, go to menu>Language>Define your language...
-In the User Defined Language dialog, click Import.
+- In the User Defined Language dialog, click Import.
-Navigate to the above folder and open one of the MV XML files.
+- Navigate to the above folder and open one of the MV XML files.\
     A small dialog should confirm "Import Successful".
-X to close the dialog.
+- X to close the dialog.
-Exit and restart Notepad++.
+- Exit and restart Notepad++.
+- Open the file provided with this project: UDL_Testing.d3\
+    Verify that the code is now strongly styled ... even if not to your preferences.

-## Usage
+## Daily Usage

 Copy/Paste D3 BASIC code into the editor.
 Go to menu>Language> ...
 Names  should be at the bottom.
 Select one of the styles and the current window will re-style according to the current definition.

 By default the UDLs are set to activate when specific file extensions are opened.
 These are as follows, and can be changed as desired.
+Of course program items in MV do not have a suffix.
+At some point a mechanism might be created that exports programs with an extension and then removes them on uploading back to MV.

 - For D3: d3, d3basic
 - For QM: qm, qmb, qmbasic